USAJOBS/help-center/how-to/application/status.md

 4. Review your applications list – the applications will automatically filter based on your selection.

 * The number next to each status tells you how many of your applications have that status.
-* A brief description of each status appears if you place your cursor on top the status (For example, place your cursor on top of Received to reveal the description).
+* A brief description of each status appears if you place your cursor on top of the status (For example, place your cursor on top of Received to reveal the description).

 ## Have questions about your status?
 The hiring agency sends the status to USAJOBS.
 USAJOBS does not have any control over the status or lack of a status.
 If you think you’ve received an incorrect status or have questions about your status, please [contact the staffing point of contact on the job announcement](../agency/contact/).